FinHubSA/open_banking_ais/readme.md

 * 400 invalid_request: Missing refresh_token → pass refresh_token= field.
 * 400 invalid_grant: Unknown refresh token → token was never issued, already rotated and discarded, or typo.
 * 400 invalid_grant: Refresh token expired → 30-day TTL passed; you must re-run the full consent/token flow.
-* 401 “mtls_required” on token calls → ensure -H "X-Client-Cert: enrolled" is present.
+* 401 “mtls_required” on token calls → ensure `-H "X-Client-Cert`: enrolled" is present.
 * 401 “Access token expired” → tokens last 600s; repeat step 4 (or use the refresh flow).
 * 403 “consent_not_authorised” or "consent_expired on data calls" on /accounts → make sure you ran step 3 and that you’re using a token with consent_id (step 4), not the client token from step 1.